-The site plans are designed to protect and incorporate significant on-site natural amenities (i.e. aesthetic, unique, historic, etc.).
+The site plans are designed to protect and incorporate significant on-site natural amenities (such as aesthetic, unique, and historic, etc.).
 These relationships promote and enhance the character of the native environment rather than contrast with or domesticate it.

 C. Plant Inventory